avvo/json_org_api_client/README.md

 ### Custom Parser

 You can configure your API client to use a custom parser that implements the `parse` class method.
-It should return a `JsonApiClient::ResultSet` instance.
+It should return a `JsonOrgApiClient::ResultSet` instance.
 You can use it by setting the parser attribute on your model:

 ```ruby
 class MyCustomParser